-One of the avid readers of this blog who knows how much I enjoy trivia sent me a list of 88 weird and wonderful facts about Australia.
+One avid readers of this blog who knows how much I enjoy trivia sent me a list of 88 weird and wonderful facts about Australia.

 I’m going to share half of them with you today and the rest tomorrow.